Cove Island Light: Lightkeepers

 George F. Collins (1858–1860) was the first person to serve as light keeper at the Isle of Coves.
 Born in England, in 1817, George Collins went to sea at the young age of 12 where he traveled the world becoming a captain by his early 20s.
 In 1851, Collins immigrated to Canada to live in Kingston before moving to Collingwood in 1855.

 When the Imperial Towers were being built, applications for positions as light keepers came in from all over the country.
-With his maritime experience, George Collins applied for the Nottawasaga Island light near his home at Collingwood.
+With his maritime experience, George Collins applied for the Nottawasaga Lighthouse near his home at Collingwood.
 Surprisingly, he was instead appointed keeper at the Isle of Coves.
 Collins' salary was $435 per year.

 Like the keeper at Point Clark, Collins was required to clean and whitewash the tower as required, to fuel the light and, twice a day, to wind up the clockwork-like mechanism—with weights and pulleys—that enabled the weights to rotate the lens.

 David McBeath, on the other hand, applied for the light keeper's position at Isle of Coves, and was initially given the job at Nottawasaga instead.
 Eventually, in 1860, the two were able to switch jobs.

-David McBeath (1860 - 1872) of all the fascinating stories the Isle of Coves Light station has to tell, nothing compares with the drama of David McBeath and his family running out of food with the lake already freezing.
+David McBeath (1860 - 1872): Of all the stories the Isle of Coves Light station has to tell, nothing compares with the drama of David McBeath and his family running out of food with the lake already freezing.
 Provisions finally arrived on a steamship before they starved.